-- 12.10 Even in the absence of specific veto rights, two or more undertakings acquiring minority shareholdings in another undertaking may obtain joint control.
+- 14.10 Even in the absence of specific veto rights, two or more undertakings acquiring minority shareholdings in another undertaking may obtain joint control.
 This may be the case where the minority shareholdings together provide the means for controlling the target undertaking.
 This means that the minority shareholders will together have a majority of the voting rights, and they will act together in exercising these voting rights.
-This can result from a legally binding agreement to this effect, or it may be established on a de facto basis. - 12.11 The legal means to ensure the joint exercise of voting rights can be in the form of a holding company to which the minority shareholders transfer their rights, or an agreement by which they undertake to act in the same way (pooling agreement). - 12.12 Under exceptional circumstances, collective action can occur on a de facto basis where strong common interests exist between the minority shareholders, to the effect that they would not act against each other in exercising their rights in relation to the joint venture.
-In the case of acquisitions of minority shareholdings, the prior existence of links between the minority shareholders or the acquisition of the shareholdings by means of concerted action will be factors indicating such a common interest. - 12.13 In the case where a new joint venture is established, as opposed to the acquisition of minority shareholdings in a pre-existing undertaking, there is a higher probability that the parent companies are carrying out a deliberate common activity.
+This can result from a legally binding agreement to this effect, or it may be established on a de facto basis. - 14.11 The legal means to ensure the joint exercise of voting rights can be in the form of a holding company to which the minority shareholders transfer their rights, or an agreement by which they undertake to act in the same way (pooling agreement). - 14.12 Under exceptional circumstances, collective action can occur on a de facto basis where strong common interests exist between the minority shareholders, to the effect that they would not act against each other in exercising their rights in relation to the joint venture.
+In the case of acquisitions of minority shareholdings, the prior existence of links between the minority shareholders or the acquisition of the shareholdings by means of concerted action will be factors indicating such a common interest.

+- 14.13 In the case where a new joint venture is established, as opposed to the acquisition of minority shareholdings in a pre-existing undertaking, there is a higher probability that the parent companies are carrying out a deliberate common activity.
 This is true, in particular, where each parent company provides a contribution to the joint venture which is vital for its operation (e.g. specific technologies, local know-how or supply agreements).
 In these circumstances, the parent companies may be able to operate the joint venture with full cooperation only with each other's agreement on the most important strategic decisions, even if there is no express provision for any veto rights.
-The greater the number of parent companies involved in such a joint venture however, the more remote the likelihood of this situation occurring. - 12.14 In the absence of strong common interests such as those outlined above, the possibility of changing coalitions between minority shareholders will normally exclude the assumption of joint control.
+The greater the number of parent companies involved in such a joint venture however, the more remote the likelihood of this situation occurring. - 14.14 In the absence of strong common interests such as those outlined above, the possibility of changing coalitions between minority shareholders will normally exclude the assumption of joint control.
 Where there is no stable majority in the decision-making procedure and the majority can, on each occasion, be any of the various combinations possible amongst the minority shareholders, it cannot be assumed that the minority shareholders will jointly control the undertaking.
 In this context, it is not sufficient that there are agreements between two or more parties having an equal shareholding in the capital of an undertaking which establish identical rights and powers between the parties.
-For example, in the case of an undertaking where three shareholders do not have joint control since decisions are required to be taken on the basis of a simple majority.
-The same considerations also apply in more complex structures, for example, where the capital of an undertaking is equally divided between three shareholders and where the Board of Directors is composed of twelve members, each of thes hare holders A, B and C electing two, another two being elected by A, B and C jointly, whilst the remaining four are chosen by the other eight members jointly.
+For example, in the case of an undertaking where three shareholders each own one-third of the share capital, and each elect one-third of the members of the Board of Directors, the shareholders do not have joint control since decisions are required to be taken on the basis of a simple majority.
+The same considerations also apply in more complex structures, for example, where the capital of an undertaking is equally divided between three shareholders and where the Board of Directors is composed of twelve members, each of the shareholders A, B and C electing two, another two being elected by A, B and C jointly, whilst the remaining four are chosen by the other eight members jointly.
 In this case, there is also no joint control, and hence no control at all within the meaning of the merger provisions.